Cwarcup/notes/Algo-Data-Structures-Masterclass/7-sorting-algorithms-bubble.md

 This is how we can use the built in `sort()` method for our particular needs.

+---

-## Bubble Sort
+# Bubble Sort

-Generally isn't very efficient, but is a god problem to learn.
+Generally isn't very efficient, but is a good problem to learn.

-Goal here is to have largest valuest at the end, bubble to the top.
+Goal here is to have **largest valuest at the end**, bubble to the top.

 ![Bubble](https://www.resultswebdev.com/wp-content/themes/results-website-design/uploads/bubble-sort-animation2.gif)